-In this article our focus is Pfsense setup, basic configuration and overview of features available in the security distribution of FreeBSD.
-In this tutorial we will run network wizard for basic setting of firewall and detailed overview of services.
+In this article, our focus is Pfsense setup, basic configuration and overview of features available in the security distribution of FreeBSD.
+We will run the network wizard for the basic setting of firewall and a detailed overview of services.
 After the installation process following snapshot shows the IP addresses of WAN/LAN and different options for the management of Pfsense firewall.

-After setup , following window appear which shows the url for configuration of Pfsense.
+After setup, the following window appear which shows the url for the configuration of Pfsense.

 Open above given URL in the browser and login with username admin and password pfsense

 After successful login, following wizard appears for the basic setting of Pfsense firewall.
-However setup wizard option can be bypassed and user can run it from the System menu from the web interface.
+However, the setup wizard option can be bypassed and user can run it from the System menu from the web interface.

-Click on the Next button to start basic configuration process on Pfsense firewall.
+Click on the Next button to start the basic configuration process on Pfsense firewall.